shruti-2412/Vaccination-Management-System/README.md

 ## Normalization :

-In order to accurately represent the data and the relationship that exists in the data we have to perform normalization on the tables.
+To accurately represent the data and the relationship that exists in the data we have to perform normalization on the tables.
 The tables are created from ERD by applying normalization.

 1NF: Here all the rows and columns of tables namely, Beneficiary, Vaccine, Login, and Vaccination have an atomic value and thus all these tables are already in 1NF.
 2NF: All the tables present in ERD are already in 2NF as all of them have a  single attribute primary key.